Introduction to Bayesian regression models

 (No, I couldn’t translate ‘model’ into Black Speech, alas…)

-Now enter The Linear Model
+Now enter The Regression Model

-Now enter The Bayesian Linear Model
+Now enter The Bayesian Regression Model

 All about the Bayes